AdobeDocs/mobile-services.it-IT/help/android/analytics-main/crashes.md

 >[!TIP]
 >
 >Gli arresti anomali delle app vengono tracciati come parte delle metriche del ciclo di vita.
-Prima di poter tracciare gli arresti anomali, aggiungi la libreria al progetto e implementa il ciclo di vita.
-Per ulteriori informazioni, vedi *Aggiungere l'SDK e il file di configurazione al progetto intellij IDEA o Eclipse* nell'implementazione [e nel ciclo di vita principali](/help/android/getting-started/dev-qs.md).
+Before you can track crashes, add the library to your project and implement lifecycle.
+For more information, see Add the SDK and Config File to your IntelliJ IDEA or Eclipse Project in Core implementation and lifecycle.**[](/help/android/getting-started/dev-qs.md)

 Quando si implementano le metriche del ciclo di vita, viene effettuata una chiamata a `Config.collectLifecycleData` nel metodo `OnResume` di ciascuna attività.
 In the `onPause` method, a call is made to `Config.pauseCollectingLifeCycleData`.